Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - CRITICAL - above 50% of system memory

 CPU threshold limits:
--  The CPU threshold limit is considered as duration of
+-  The CPU threshold limit is considered as duration of Sampling interval in which the process high CPU condition detected.
-	- INFO -  70%  of
+	- INFO -  70%  of High CPU
-	 - WARN -  80%  of  partition size
+	 - WARN -  80%  of  High CPU
-	 - CRITICAL -  90%  of partition size
+	 - CRITICAL -  90%  of High CPU

 Disk Parition Usage:
  - Overall partion usage thresholds are dervied as